SlawomirCiecierski/carservice/README.md

 # carservice
-A hello-world application to learn programming Java to everyone.
+A hello-world application to learn programming Java for everyone.
+Not only beginners!